+Scalar time.
 Scalar time is the most basic form of logical time, and arguably the simplest of all event time representations consistent with causality.
 In the absence of messages, scalar time points simply number an instance's events in sequence.
-However, an incoming message may disrupt this sequence, as the receiving event must have a greater event time than the sending event.
-In the simplest form of scalar time, each event time is the maximum timestamp of all causally preceding events, plus 1.
+If the instance does receive a message, however, then several numbers in the sequence may be skipped to ensure the receiving event is given a greater time point than the sending event where the message originated.
+In the simplest form of scalar time, each integer-valued event time is the maximum timestamp of all causally preceding events, plus 1.
 This scheme is illustrated in Figure 1 by the integer timestamps that appear above each event.